Luxembourg Armed Forces: Luxembourg Air Wing

-Luxembourg has a small air wing.
-All NATO AWACS planes are registered to the LAF and sport the Luxembourg Armed Forces roundel.

-Aircraft
+Co-owned aircraft

 Retired aircraft

 Previous aircraft operated were 3 Piper PA-18 Super Cub's from 1952 to 1968.

 Uniform

 Luxembourg military uniforms consist of dress, service (or garrison) and field uniforms, often worn with a black beret.
 Dress uniforms are worn mostly on formal occasions, while service uniforms are worn for daily duty.
 Luxembourg Armed Forces uniforms consist of service and field attire for summer and winter, as well as a dress uniform and mess jacket for officers.
 The winter service dress uniform, of olive drab wool, consists of a single-breasted coat having patch pockets with flaps, a khaki shirt and tie, and trousers that are usually cuffless.
 The summer uniform is similar, but made of light tan material.

-Combat uniforms use either a temperate or desert camouflage pattern.
+Combat uniforms use either a temperate or desert camouflage pattern resembling the Finnish M05 pattern.
 These patterns were adopted in 2010–11 to replace the U.S. Woodland pattern used since 1985.

 Grades

 Officers

 Those who have completed high school will enter a special thirteen-week basic training in the Army as warrant officers, then attend the military officer school for five years (normally in Brussels, Belgium), before becoming a lieutenant in the Luxembourg Armed Forces.

 Aspiring officers are sent to the Belgian École Royale Militaire in Brussels, or the Ecole Spéciale Militaire de Saint-Cyr in France.
 After the first two years at these schools, officer-cadets receive the title of lieutenant.

-After leaving military academy, officer candidates become probationary officers for a period of twenty-four months.
+After leaving the military academy, officer candidates become probationary officers for a period of twenty-four months.
 The probation period consists of specialised military-branch training at a school abroad, and practical service within one of the Army's units.
 If they succeed during this probation, their appointment as lieutenants is made permanent.